johnny-nk/WebApplication1/README.md

 # todoAPI
  Simple ASP.NET webAPI

-Built by following Microsoft tutorial, repo'd for posterity.
+Built by following Microsoft tutorial, in order to learn the architecture.
+Repo'd for posterity.